steph2424/PokecordCatcher/README.md

  - catch_rate: This is a percent out of 100.
  - delay: A delay in seconds to try and catch a pokemon after PokeCord spawns one.
  - delay_on_priority: This can be set to `true` or `false`.
 True means delay will still apply on priority pokemon, false means an instant catch.
+ - priority_only: Setting this to `true` means only priority pokemon will be caught.
+ - avoid_list: A list just like priority, add names of pokemon you want the bot to ignore.
  - whitelist_channels: A list of channel IDs, so the bot will only catch pokemon on these channels.
  - blacklist_channels: A list of channel IDs, so the bot will catch in all channels except these.
  - NOTE: Only one of whitelist or blacklist can have channel IDs at a time, the other needs to be empty